MarioAndF/Hominum/Data.md

 	- LA: "Digiti pedis"
 	- ES: "Dedos de los pies"
 - ## Definition
-	- "one of the terminal members of a vertebrate\u0027s foot" - (Mirriam-Webster Dictionary)
+	- "one of the terminal members of a vertebrate's foot" - (Mirriam-Webster Dictionary)

 # A01.1.00.058
 - ## Term